At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in mental health care, particularly within the NHS.
-Emphasise your previous roles, responsibilities, and any specific skills that align with the job description.
+Emphasise your skills in providing compassionate care and any specific training you have received, such as restraint techniques.

 How to prepare for a job interview at Zentar Healthcare